FAQ

 Every household starts with the Averyn Record Vault ($999 base; a $199 reservation deposit applies to the total; remaining balance charged before kickoff).

 Recurring payments are processed through Stripe.
 The cardholder can be the Primary Contact, the Supported Person, or another family member.
+Many families share the cost among siblings or other family members — Averyn bills to one card, and your family handles the split however works best.
 Full billing terms are included in the services agreement.

 See full pricing and commitment options →